Skip to Content

 Diego Ribero was a Portuguese cartographer and explorer who worked most of his life in Spain.
 This antique map of Africa was part of the world map.

-This is part of his most famous map The Padrón Real which was the official and secret Spanish master map used as a template for the maps present on all Spanish ships during the 16th century.
+This is part of his most famous map The Padrón Real which was the official and secret Spanish master map used as a template for the maps on all Spanish ships during the 16th century.

 Dieog Ribero Map of Africa